 One of the most crucial parts of a mint julep is crushed ice.
 Wrapped up in this all-in-one kit are all the crucial elements to make an excellent julep: a muddler and an ice mallet, all packed inside a Lewis bag.
 The heavy-duty canvas bag is designed to create perfect crushed ice with a few swings of a mallet.
 Simply add a handful of cubes, crush the ice with the mallet, and add to your favorite muddled drink.
 The bag is even designed to absorb extra liquids, ensuring your bar top or counter won’t be filled with puddles.
 It's triple-stitched and can handle up to 14 ounces of ice.

 The muddler is made with durable, high-density hard maple from Canada.
-Natural grains and a mineral oil finish give it a handsome aesthetic, and the finish prevents the wood from flaking or scratching on the inside of your glass.
+Grains and a mineral oil finish give it a handsome aesthetic, and the finish prevents the wood from flaking or scratching on the inside of your glass.

 “Keep hardwood muddlers in good shape with mineral oil,” advises H. Joseph Ehrmann, proprietor of Elixir in San Francisco.
 “Just like a cutting board.”